GET IN TOUCH

 What happens if I ignore a Delaware tax lien?

 Ignoring a lien can lead to serious financial and legal consequences.
-The Delaware Division of Revenue may garnish wages, freeze bank accounts, or initiate a tax sale of your real estate.
-The lien remains public until the full balance is paid.
-Interest and penalties continue to accumulate each month, making repayment significantly more expensive and creating long-term credit and property ownership issues for the taxpayer.
+The Delaware Division of Revenue may file a Notice of Judgment, serve a warrant, seize and sell property, or take other enforced collection actions.
+The lien remains public until the full balance is paid, and interest and penalties continue to accumulate each month, making repayment significantly more expensive and creating long-term property ownership complications for the taxpayer.

 Can bankruptcy remove a Delaware tax lien?